snpsuen/Kubeflow_quickstart/artifact/multiple/readme.md

 3. Train up a DL model
 4. Use the model to forecast

-Hope the exercise can serve as a template to implement other pipelines that run through similar stages.
+Hope the exercise can serve as a template for building other pipelines that involve similar train jobs.

 ### TL; DR

 ![Multiple_pipeline_coomponents](multiple_pipeline_components.png)

+### Package the Pytorch scripts in a docker image.